divinity-m/Anti-Gravity/dev_logs.md

 <br>

 # Day 9 - Wednesday | In class work #
 Gavin created a lot of new designs for the game, such as a background, a grassy floor, and a cloudy roof.
-I finalized the title screen and got the play button working.
-I had issues detecting the cursors coordinates accurately for a while, I eventually found out that the problems stems from how the coordinates on the canvas differ from that of the clients screen, so to make them accurate, I needed to scale the cursors coordinates to match the canvas:
+I completed the title screen's layout and got the play button working.
+I had issues detecting the cursors coordinates accurately for a while, then I eventually found out that the problems stems from how the coordinates on the canvas differ from that of the clients screen, so to make them accurate, I needed to scale the cursors coordinates to match the canvas:
 ```javascript
 function mouseMoveHandler(e) {
     const rect = cnv.getBoundingClientRect();